Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 9. Evaluate the model(s) to compute the relevant metrics for the learning problem.
 10. Fine tune the model(s) and select the best model to deploy.

-In this exercise, we have already explored and engineered the data in SQL Server, and decided on the sample size to ingest in Azure ML.
+In this exercise, we have already explored and engineered the data in SQL Data Warehouse, and decided on the sample size to ingest in Azure ML.
 Here is the procedure to build one or more of the prediction models:

 1. Get the data into Azure ML using the [Reader][reader] module, available in the **Data Input and Output** section.
 For more information, see the [Reader][reader] module reference page.